zouyu4524/DL-matlab/readme.md

 |3. 	| Train the network via `trainiNetwork` | Train the network via `fit` function. |

 Basically, the processes of building a network via MATLAB and Keras are similar.
 It's worth to note three differences:
-1. The loss function is bined with the output layer in MATLAB.
+1. The loss function is binded with the output layer in MATLAB.
 2. The settings of the training process are specificied via a `trainingOptions` object in MATLAB.
 3. The model compile process is integrated with `trainNetwork` in MATLAB.